 Third: A USB stick or USB hard drive, with a capacity of at least 15 GB.

 Unfortunately most USB sticks on the market are quite slow for random access.
 Therefore, we strongly recommend using a USB hard drive instead of a USB stick for better performance.
 Consider using a portable SSD drive with USB 3.0 interface.
 It’s very small, doesn’t require a power supply, and as fast as an internal drive.

 The procedure is always the same, regardless of the Windows version contained in the ISO file you downloaded.
-You should have Windows 8.1 or later, otherwise the “Windows to Go” option below will not show up.
+You must run Rufus on Windows 8.1 or later; otherwise the “Windows to Go” option below will not show up.